|

 angel.
 I think I hit pattern altitude before I even left the end of

+the runway.
 We turned south and started towards our first

 checkpoint.
 I forgot to perform my climb and cruise checklist, and